 Inter-agency collaboration between fire and police departments can make a huge impact on communities.
 In this HxGN Radio podcast, learn how New Zealand Fire and Emergency collaborates with New Zealand Police to better protect citizens, preserve life, reduce fire risks and incidences, and limit damage.

 ZN: How can multiple public safety agencies work together to better protect citizens and mitigate risks?
-My name is Zach Nickels, and that’s the question I’m going to be exploring today with Gavin Travers from Fire and Emergency New Zealand.
+That’s the question I’m going to be exploring today with Gavin Travers from Fire and Emergency New Zealand.
 Gavin, welcome to the show.

 GT: Thank you.